 Since societies have long been initiatory in

-name only, the only way to find the long-sought grace is to independently
+name only, the only way to find the long-sought grace is to follow a personal

 Hermetic philosophy through its texts.